-The bill also led to the expungement of prior marijuana-related criminal records in the state of New York.
-As of October 2021, it is illegal for employers in New York State to test potential hires for cannabis use or to discriminate against current employees who use cannabis outside work hours.
+The bill also led to the expungement of prior marijuana-related criminal records in New York.
+As of October 2021, it is illegal for employers in the State to test potential hires for cannabis use or to discriminate against current employees who use cannabis outside work hours.

 Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in New York?

-Despite the Gun Control Act of 1968’s federal penalties for marijuana usage, marijuana retailers are prohibited from sharing their customer base with the government, according to the office of New York state senator Liz Krueger.
+Despite the Gun Control Act of 1968’s federal penalties for marijuana usage, marijuana retailers are prohibited from sharing their customer base with the government, according to the office of NY state senator Liz Krueger.
 This ban on sharing information has probably led to some cannabis users deciding to possess both, trusting their luck not to get caught.